egmontmika/egmontmika.com/content/blog/hopeless-cases.md

 In this case, it would be easy to inform them that this behavior is not acceptable.
 That would solve the problem.

-However, not knowing is hardly the reason.
+However, not knowing rarely is the reason.
 These people just don’t care.

 It’s an attitude.